 A CCTV kit comes with everything you need for CCTV installation and is ready to use straight away, however, there are several disadvantages of CCTV kits.
 They usually use a maximum length of 18 metre ready-made cables.
 There is the limitation that the DVR (Digital Video Recorder) or NVR (Network Video Recorder) can only be a maximum of 18 metres from the cameras and that is often not ideal.
 With premade cables there is a disadvantage in that you will need to make a larger hole in the wall as the cables already have connecters on them.
 We need 75 Ohm cable and premade cables are usually not capable of this.
 At night, when night vision activates, a higher current (ampage) is required to power the LEDs on the camera, and ready-made cables cannot supply the required current for these, resulting in dimmed LEDs and darker CCTV footage.

-Professional CCTV systems are never supplied as a kit, so Techcube recommends buying individual components.
+Professional CCTV systems are never supplied as a kit, so Techcube recommends buying individual components and always carrying out security camera installation in that way.
 Kits are for entry level systems and generally have poor quality components.
 Kits come supplied with unbranded products that are not widely recognised and therefore support is difficult.
-Techcube has often seen unbranded products and another issue with them is that it is difficult to identify the product and therefore support and maintain it.
+As a CCTV installer, Techcube has often seen unbranded products and another issue with them is that it is difficult to identify the product and therefore support and maintain it.
 So, rather than saving money, the customer will usually end up changing to a branded camera and DVR and so on.

 CCTV camera and junction box

 You can buy a CCTV monitor of any size or use a TV.
 For a 4K system you will need a 4K DVR/NVR, 4K cameras and a 4K TV.
 For 1080p cameras use a standard HD TV.